metabase/metabase/docs/enterprise-guide/data-sandboxes.md

 An important distinction to make is that you can use a saved SQL query in the _creation_ of a sandbox.
 One of the options for setting up a data sandbox allows you to display the results of a saved question instead of the raw table.
 In this situation, you might choose to use a SQL query to supply the results that you'd like to display to a specific user group instead of the raw table itself.

+#### Data sandboxes and public sharing don't play well together

+As sandboxing works by adding filters at query run time based on user parameters, enabling public sharing should be avoided.
+A public question or dashboard will show the anonymous viewers all the contents of these as Metabase does not have any parameter to filter with.

 ---

 ## Next: embedding Metabase in your web app